Commonists/CommonsDownloader/README.md

 ### Verbosity ###

-By default, the tool does not display anything it logs (through `logging`).
+By default, the tool display basic information its logs (through `logging`).

-You can increase the verbosity level with the `-v` flag: use `-v` to display INFO-level messages, `-vv` for DEBUG-level messages.
+You can adjust the verbosity level with the `-v` and `-q` flags: use `-v` to display DEBUG-level messages, `-q` to silence INFO-level messages.

 Installation
 ------------